ncatlab/nlab-content/pages/3/4/2/0/243/content.md

 #### Ends as right adjoint functors

-In complete analogy to how [[limits]] are right adjoint functors to the diagonal functor, ends are right adjoint functors to the hom functor.
+In complete analogy to how [[limits]] are right adjoint functors to the [[diagonal functor]] for the diagram, ends are right adjoint functors to the hom functor.

 In more detail, suppose $C$ and $X$ are categories.